aliouba/rabbitmq-ha-kubernetes/README.md

 [Servive](https://github.com/aliouba/rabbitmq-ha-kubernetes/blob/master/svc.yaml) : this service is only access through the Kube cluster.
 It exposes 15672, 5672 and 4369 ports.

 [Statefulset](https://github.com/aliouba/rabbitmq-ha-kubernetes/blob/master/statefulset.yaml).
 It launches 3 rabbitmq instances (cluster mode).
-Use this file template to choose your disk size to persist rabbitmq data.
+Use this file template to choose your disk size for rabbitmq data persistence.
 A PVC will be created for each rabbitmq instance.

 # RUN Rabbitmq with Helm (Recommended)